imbev/simplematrixbotlib/README.md

 # Features
 ## Complete:
-- ### Login to Matrix - Bots automatically login to matrix upon the execution of bot.run()
+- ### Login to homeserver - Bots automatically login upon the execution of bot.run()
     ```python
     import simplematrixbotlib as botlib